DanielWielanek/Uboot/README.md

 -n=N to specify number of events to process (by default process all events)<br />
 -decay - only decay particles, don't call UrQMD<br />
 -no-decay - only call UrQMD, don't decay particles<br />
--t=tau_flat.
-UrQMD must have "event's frame" - all particles should have the same "freezout" time.
-If particle was created before this time then trajectory of this particle is extrapolated (if later then interpolated).
-This is serious limiation of this model because interpolated/extrapolated particles don't interact during inter/extrapolation (all rescattering are done later when UrQMD is called). <br />
+-t=tau_flat. <br/>
+UrQMD start at given time.
+Without patch from uboot all particles positions are interpolated to given time.
+Then UrQMD starts.
+If you apply patch particles should not interact until "formation time". <br />
 There are few ways to define this time<br />
--t=min - start cascades when first particle is created <br />
+-t=min - start cascades when first particle is created (recommended, default)<br />
 -t=fmXX - star with fixed time (XX in fm/c) <br />
 -t=av = - start with time equal to average freezout time<br />
 -t=max - start with time creation of last particle<br />
+UrQMD time calcualtion times:<br/>
+-urqmd_out=XX - where XX is output time (in UrQMD input: tim[1]=outtime)<br />
+-urqmd_calc==XX - where XX is calculation time (in UrQMD input: tim[0]=tottime)<br />
+-urqmd_dt==XX - where XX is step time (in UrQMD input: cdt)<br />
-Output tree there has 3 types of status:<br />
+Output tree there has 4 types of particle status:<br />
-0 - for bad particles (with PDG that is not supported in UrQMD)<br />
+0 - for "bad" particles (with PDG that is not supported in UrQMD)<br />
-1 - for particles that passed UrQMD cascades<br />
+1 - for particles that passed UrQMD cascades and didn't interact<br />
+2 - for other particles from UrQMD<br />
-2 - for particles that comes from weak decays<br />
+3 - for particles that comes from weak decays<br />
+Those values are defined in UItyp.h file.<br/>
+In UDecayParticle.h by commenting USE_BREIT_WIGNER you can disable using breit wigner procedure, resonance peaks become sharp.